-- Review on-call schedules to determine how the CAH ensures that a qualified staff member is on call 24 hours a day and available on site at the CAH within 30 minutes, or 60 minutes in certain frontier areas. - Interview staff to determine how the CAH staff knows who is on call. - What documentation demonstrates that a MD/DO, nurse practitioner, physician assistant, or registered nurse (as allowed under (d)(2)) with emergency training or experience has been on call and available on site at the CAH within 30 or 60 minutes, as appropriate?
+- Review on-call schedules to determine how the CAH ensures that a qualified staff member is on call 24 hours a day and available on site at the CAH within 30 minutes, or 60 minutes in certain frontier areas. - Interview staff to determine how the CAH staff knows who is on call. - What documentation demonstrates that a MD/DO, nurse practitioner, physician assistant, clinical nurse specialist or registered nurse (as allowed under (d)(3)) with emergency training or experience has been on call and available on site at the CAH within 30 or 60 minutes, as appropriate?

-C-0209 §485.618(e) Standard: Coordination With Emergency Response Systems
+§485.618(e) Standard: Coordination With Emergency Response Systems emergency calls, provide information on treatment of emergency patients, and refer patients to the CAH or other appropriate locations for treatment.

-The CAH must, in coordination with emergency response systems in the area, establish procedures under which a doctor of medicine or osteopathy is immediately available by telephone or radio contact on a 24-hours a day basis to receive emergency calls, provide information on treatment of emergency patients, and refer patients to the CAH or other appropriate locations for treatment.
+The CAH must, in coordination with emergency response systems in the area, establish procedures under which a doctor of medicine or osteopathy is immediately available by telephone or radio contact on a 24-hours a day basis to receive